mikelove/alpine/README.md

 The code is still in development.
-Expect changes in the user-facing functions in particular, where a wrapper function will replace the lower-level bias modeling and abundance estimating functions in the current vignette.
-It is currently designed for unstranded RNA-seq data, and future work will allow support for stranded data.
+Expect changes in the user-facing functions in particular, where a wrapper function will replace the lower-level bias modeling and abundance estimation steps in the current vignette.

+`alpine` is currently designed for un-stranded paired-end RNA-seq data, and future work will allow support for strand-specific data.

 A manuscript explaining the methods and the background behind fragment sequence bias is posted to [bioRxiv](http://biorxiv.org/content/early/2015/08/28/025767).